Find out why inactivity is perhaps the worst thing you can do for low back pain.

-I’m a former personal trainer and, I hate to admit this, but around six years ago I began noticing a persistent aching in my low back.
+I’m a former personal trainer and, I hate to admit this, but some years ago I began noticing a persistent aching in my low back.

 I’d lifted weights and had done other physical things for years, yet my low back developed a daily ache.

 I ramped up my low back floor exercises; no change.
 I’d always done exercises for the lats and rhomboids, but obviously, these failed to prevent the development of this low back pain.

 It was interfering with my hanging leg lifts.
 I tried massage therapy; no change.

 I wondered what ELSE could I do, as far as exercise.
 There HAD to be something that would cure this low back ache.

 Well, there was one particular exercise that I had not considered as a solution.
 I gave it a try, and within eight weeks, my low back discomfort was GONE.

 I’ve been doing this exercise ever since, and it’s my favorite!